 Table 1 above depicts that the majority of the respondents were in the age range of 20-30 years and these constituted 50 percent of the respondents for this particular study.
 The male were the majority though their lead was by negligible figures that is 54 percent (54%) that of the female being 46%.
 In line with the marital status of the respondents, the majority was married and these constituted 79 percent of the respondents.
 Concerning the level of education of the respondents, 64 percent were P.1 certificate holders, followed by degree holders and constituted 28.5% while P.2 certificate holders constituted 7.2% of the total respondents.

-4.2Specific Objective 2 revisited: The Challenges of Universal Primary education in Uganda with particular focus on Rubaga division.
+4.2Specific Objective 2 revisited: The Challenges to the implementation of Universal Primary education in Kenya with particular focus on central division, Garissa district